Spiritist Healing: In Context

-There is currently an epidemic of mental health disorders in the U.S. One in five Americans is estimated to be taking one or more prescribed psychiatric medications, despite their many side effects.
+Why should we consider Spiritist Healing now?
+There is currently an epidemic of mental health disorders in the U.S. At least one in five Americans is taking one or more prescribed psychiatric medications, despite their many side effects.
 However, optimizing wellbeing without psych meds is possible, something many Brazilians have been doing for more than 100 years—using spiritual therapies.

-While John of God — whom the indigenous people of Brazil consider a gifted shaman — is a healing phenomenon unto himself, more conventional Spiritists operate over 12,000 community centers and fifty psychiatric hospitals in Brazil.
+John of God — whom the indigenous people of Brazil consider a gifted shaman — was a healing phenomenon unto himself, and not Spiritist.
+Conventional Spiritists operate over 12,000 community centers and fifty psychiatric hospitals in Brazil.
 These hospitals combine conventional psychiatry, including the cautious use of psych meds, psychotherapy, art therapy, etc., with various paths of spiritual healing, such as energy work to clear subtle bodies, compassionate fellowship with peer counselors, spiritual healing, blessed water, the assistance of medical intuitives and mediums for diagnostics and treatment.

 A person who enters the hospital for care first meets with an MD for a physical check up, then a social worker to consider psychological stress (loss of a job, death in the family, marital problems, addiction, etc)—just like our regular hospitals.
 An authorization to receive Spiritist treatment must be signed in order to receive it.
 After being admitted, the person is ushered into a ward in the secure compound that is specific to their problem, e.g. addiction, schizophrenia, etc.